allainclair/disc-shm/doc/docs/aula8.md

 lies with a few basic principles.
 Some of the most important of these principles come from a consideration of affordances.

-The term affordance refers to the relationship between a physical object and a person (or for that matter, any interacting agent, whether animal or human, or even machines and robots).
-An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used.
+**The term affordance refers to the relationship between a physical object and a person (or for that matter, any interacting agent, whether animal or human, or even machines and robots)**. **An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used**.
 A chair affords (“is for”) support and, therefore, affords sitting.
 Most chairs can also be carried by a single person (they afford lifting), but some can only be lifted by a strong person or by a team of people.
 If young or relatively weak people cannot lift a chair, then for these people, the chair does not have that affordance, it does not afford lifting.

-The presence of an affordance is jointly determined by the qualities of the object and the abilities of the agent that is interacting.
+**The presence of an affordance is jointly determined by the qualities of the object and the abilities of the agent that is interacting**.
 We are used to thinking that properties are associated with objects.
 But affordance is not a property.
 An affordance is a relationship.
 Whether an affordance exists depends upon the properties of both the object and the agent.